roshanthamalaka/assignment_pyapp_ac/Readme.md

 Refer below documentation understand how to create Python Web Application
     https://medium.com/@dattu1993/creating-a-web-application-with-python-a-comprehensive-guide-for-beginners-db59df5867e4

-To Understand Flaks its sub functions refer to flask documentation
+To Understand Flask its sub functions refer to flask documentation
     https://flask.palletsprojects.com/en/stable/quickstart/

-When flaks application is created by default it runs on port 5000 with accessible on localhost.
+When Flask application is created by default it runs on port 5000 and it is accessible on localhost.

-To use custom port and listen on all address (0.0.0.0) added below code block  as per below documentation
+To use custom port and listen on all addresses (0.0.0.0) added below code block  as per below documentation

     if __name__ == "__main__":